Section 60 Of Companies Act 2013: Publication Of Share Capital

 Consequences of Noncompliance with Section 60

 A default under Section 60 of the Companies Act, 2013, is a serious offense and may lead to civil, criminal, and regulatory penalties.
-Not only does it risk the genuineness of a public issue, but it also jeopardizes the company and its directors with suits filed against them, penalties, and even imprisonment.
+Not only does it risk the genuineness of a public issue, but it also jeopardizes the company and its directors with suits filed against them, fines, and even imprisonment.
 Therefore, businesses need to ensure strict adherence to the requirement of listing the prospectus with the ROC prior to its offer for sale to the public.

 1. Invalid Issuance of Prospectus